phalcon/blog/_posts/2017-07-10-phalcon-3-2-1-released.md

 [PackageCloud.io](https://packagecloud.io/phalcon/stable) has been updated to allow your package manager (for Linux machines) to upgrade to the new version seamlessly.

 <h5 class="alert alert-danger">
-<strong>NOTE</strong>: Windows DLLs are now available in our [Github Release](https://github.com/phalcon/cphalcon/releases/tag/v3.2.1) page.
+<strong>NOTE</strong>: Windows DLLs are now available in our <a href="https://github.com/phalcon/phalcon/releases/tag/v3.2.1">Github Release</a> page.
 </h5>

 <h5 class="alert alert-info">